GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-tabs-manager/index.md

 #### Query the tabs {: #query }

-This example only collects the tabs for the extension and the web store documentation pages; to retrieve only pages from these URLs call `tabs.query()`.
-Create a popup.js file and add the following code:
+This example only displays a list of extension and the web store pages; use the `tabs.query()`to retrieve only tabs from these URLs call.
+Create a popup JS file and add the following code:

 {% Label %}popup.js:{% endLabel %}